CubeVic/My_notes/docs/CCTV/Basic_concepts.md

 Codec = Coder + Decoder
 $$

-> Here we talk about software codec, but be aware that the name `codec` applies to hardware as well.
+> We talk about software codec but be aware that the name `codec` applies to hardware as well.

-To make the video manageable and smaller, codec create a encoded stream or a compressed version of the video and the audio, software like **VLC player** can then decode that video stream and present the result.
+To make the video manageable and smaller, codec creates an encoded stream or a compressed version of the video and the audio, software like **VLC player** can then decode that video stream and present the result.

-It is important to know that most of the codec are "lossy" or "lossy compression", in other words, some quality is lost during the compression.
+It is important to know that most of the codec is "lossy" or "lossy compression", in other words, some quality is lost during the compression.

 The most common codec use in CCTV for video are: